Robin Sloan

 The items I’ve kept, I’ve loved, and among those is the Ramiefall Yes pant.
 I wear these as around-the-house pants and even pajamas, but you could certainly wear them out into the world.
 The fabric is light, with a nice tooth; sort of like a grittier linen.
 “Ramiefall”?
 It’s apparently spun from the fibers of a plant in the nettle family.
 Just like J. Street Chocolate, many of Outlier’s textiles feel like imports from another timeline and/or planet, and Ramiefall is no exception.

-It’s a wonderful company, independent and pathbreaking, even if approximately 50% of their stuff is too cool for me.
+It’s a wildly impressive company, independent and pathbreaking, even if approximately half of their stuff is too cool for me.

 The sweatshirt